View JAMES BURDICK's Obituary on SkagitValleyHerald.com and share memories

 January 8, 2020

-It was at Scott Paper that he met Cheryl Whipple; they were united in marriage in Idaho in 1967 and they were blessed with two sons, James and Paul.

-Jim was an AVID race fan and was a regular at Skagit Speedway.

-Jim is survived by his sons, James Burdick and his husband Lucas, and Paul Burdick and his fiancé Holly; his sister, Patricia Powers and her children; his dog, Baxter; and his many friends who meant the world to him.
+James is survived by his sons, James Burdick and his husband, Lucas, and Paul Burdick and his fiancé Holly; his sister, Patricia Powers and her children, and his dog, Baxter.

-A Celebration of Life Service will be held on opening night at the Skagit Speedway in Alger on Saturday, April 18, 2020 at 3:00 PM.
+A Celebration of Life Service will be held on opening day at the Skagit Speedway in Alger on Saturday, April 18, 2020 at 3:00 PM.

-Memorials in honor of Jim are suggested to to the Island Burn Center.
+Memorials in honor of Jim are suggested to the Fir Island Burn Center.

 Share memories of James and sign the online guest register at www.lemleychapel.com.